Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+## 11/19/17
+Today I will be beginning a new analysis file.
+I realized that making lists of my data was not going to work, and that I need to look at the text through a dictionary.
+This can be done by creating a dictionary from the raw text with the keys being the file names, linked to lists of the lines of text.

 ## 11/13/17
 I found the duplicate unique_speaker issue!!
 Simon Marnie spoke twice, but the other speakers were mislabeled true unique speakers.
 In NAT4-raw.txt, the second half of the file is actually NAT5-raw.txt.
 It is a new program with new speakers, but starts over with Presenter 1,